Image Map

 Cutting the Design out of Infusible Ink Transfer Sheets

 I created the design for these coasters using Cricut images that were already designed.
-You can create your own design or you are welcome to use mine.
-Simply click here to be taken to Cricut Design Space.
+You can create your own design or you are welcome to use mine in Cricut Design Space.

 The ceramic coasters have a diameter of 3.6 inches and so I created the design to match.

-Once your design is ready click on the green “Make It” button to send the images to your Cricut machine to cut.
+Once your design is ready select the green "Make It" button to send the images to your Cricut machine to cut.

 In Cricut Design Space, make sure to mirror your image before you cut.
 If you don’t then all of your text will be backward.